 COVID-19 Health and Safety Updates & VISITOR INFORMATION

-For our teams personal health and safety the Tourism Windsor Essex Pelee Island offices are closed, and some staff are working remotely during this time.
+The Tourism Windsor Essex Pelee Island Offices are open for your assistance between 8:30am and 4:30pm Monday through Friday.
 General inquiries can be sent to 519-255-6530, as messages will be checked frequently during regular business hours.
 You can also contact email@example.com for any inquiries.

 Mandatory Face Masks

-Effective Friday June 26th at 12:01am, anyone entering a commercial business should wear a face mask in Windsor & Essex County.
+Effective Friday June 26th at 12:01am, anyone entering a commercial business must wear a face mask in Windsor & Essex County.
+You are also required to provide your name and contact information for potential contact tracing in the future.
 Commercial businesses include any place that that is open to the public and offer goods and/or services for sale, such as retail stores, convenience stores, malls and plazas, restaurants, personal service settings, grocery stores and bakeries, gas stations, farmers’ markets, mechanic shops, and car dealerships.
 Those entering and not wearing a mask may be declined service and asked to leave the premises.

 Businesses are also required to provide alcohol based hand rub at entrance and exit points.
 For full details on the rules please click here.